The Perfect Make-Ahead Freezer Meal

 There are two steps in making a calzone that people pause over: Making the crust and making and sealing the calzone.
-We’ll give you easy solutions for both problems.
+We’ll give you easy solutions to both problems.

 Use a mix or a premade crust.
 I don’t get very excited about a premade crust; one that you make yourself is much better.
 But do whatever you are comfortable with.

 You can make your crust from scratch.
 If you do, use a dough relaxer.
 As you mix your dough, you develop the gluten.
-Your dough will have springback which it makes it hard to form, fold, and seal.
-A dough relaxer will eliminate springback so that you can make a perfect calzone.
+Your dough will have spring-back which makes it hard to form, fold, and seal.
+A dough relaxer will eliminate spring-back so that you can make a perfect calzone.
 A good dough relaxer is amazing.
 Use it.

-Any of these three products will solve your crust problems and make your calzones easy to form.
+Either of these products will solve your crust problems and make your calzones easy to form.

 Making the Calzone—Use a Dough Press

 The easiest way to make a calzone—by far—is with a dough press.
-The dough press does three things for you.
+With a dough press, we were able to make three dozen calzones ready for the freezer in under an hour.
+The dough press does three things for you: